V. S. Sivakumar: Political life

 V. S. Sivakumar was elected as the Member of Parliament to the 13th Lok Sabha for the first time in 1999 by defeating Kaniyapuram Ramachandran of CPI with a margin of 14,385 votes from Thiruvananthapuram (Lok Sabha constituency).
 He represented the constituency till 2004 in the Lok Sabha.
 But in the 14th Lok Sabha elections in 2004 and by-election in 2005, he tasted defeat against P. K. Vasudevan Nair and Pannyan Raveendran of CPI, respectively, from the Thiruvananthapuram Constituency.

-Sivakumar was fielded in for the first time into 2011 State Assembly election from Thiruvananthapuram constituency.
+Sivakumar was fielded for the first time in the 2011 State Assembly election from Thiruvananthapuram constituency.
 He emerged victorious against the former Minister V. Surendran Pillai of Kerala Congress (Anti-merger Group) by a margin of 5352 votes.

-Sivakumar was sworn in as a minister in Kerala for the first time in 2011.
-He was sworn is as the Minister for Transport and Devaswom on 18 May 2011 in the Oommen Chandy Ministry 2011-2016.
+Sivakumar was sworn in as a minister in Kerala for the first time on 18 May 2011, as the Minister for Transport and Devaswom in the Oommen Chandy Ministry 2011-2016.
 Later in the first cabinet reshuffle, he was made the Minister for Health, Family Welfare and Devaswom.
-His portfolio includes Health, Family Welfare, Medical Education, Medical University, Indigenous Medicines, Drug Control, Homoeopathy, Naturopathy and Devaswoms.
+His portfolio included Health, Family Welfare, Medical Education, Medical University, Indigenous Medicines, Drug Control, Homoeopathy, Naturopathy and Devaswoms.

-He was booked by Vigilance and Anti-Corruption Bureau (VACB) of Kerala on 27 February 2020 for illegally acquiring money via his close associates between 2011–16.
+He was booked by Vigilance and Anti-Corruption Bureau (VACB) of Kerala on 27 February 2020 for illegally acquiring money via his close associates between 2011 and 2016.